Trader Vic’s at Anantara Bangkok Riverside

 Bangkok Riverside Restaurant

-Located in the five-star Anantara Riverside Hotel, the restaurant is open from Tuesday to Sunday from 18:00 to 23:00 with the Mai Tai Bar serving on until 01:00.
+Located in the five-star Anantara Bangkok Riverside Resort & Spa, the restaurant is open from Tuesday to Sunday from 18:00 to 23:00 with the Mai Tai Bar serving on until 01:00.
 Their fabulous Sunday Brunch is served from 11:30 to 15:00.
 Although Trader Vic’s is on the far side of the Chao Phraya River, it is quite convenient to reach thanks to a charming rice barge shuttle that provides complimentary transport from the pier in front of Saphan Taksin BTS Station.

 This is the most relaxed and welcoming of Sunday brunches in Bangkok.
 The distance from downtown Bangkok is actually one of Trader Vic’s selling points as it feels a million miles away from the more corporate brunches taking place around Silom and Sukhumvit.
-Here, guests are put straight into holiday-mode with a garland of flowers and a tropical Mai Tai cocktail (virgin for the designated driver), as well as the Latin rhythms of the acoustic band on stage.
+Here, guests are put straight into holiday-mode with a garland of flowers and a tropical Mai Tai cocktail (virgin for the designated driver), as well as the calming rhythms of the acoustic band on stage.
 Trader Vic's is famously the bar where the Mai Tai was first invented (not the Thai branch, unfortunately) and The Mai Tai Sunday Brunch offers three reimagined mai tais along with brunch - all created by legendary mixologist Ron Ramirez and designed to match the courses of your meal.

-The free-flow alcohol selection is substantial with four classic cocktails including the legendary mai tai, sweet mimosa, caipirinha, and ever popular mojito.
-For something more mellow there is a range of Thai beers, a sweet Chilean sauvignon blanc and two reds – a merlot and a cabernet sauvignon, both from Chile.
+The free-flow alcohol selection is substantial with the signature mai tai set available, along with free flow wines: a sparkling Chardonnay, a sweet Chilean sauvignon blanc and two reds – a merlot and a cabernet sauvignon - both from Chile.